AlinaKorobchuk/yandex-praktikum-projects/1 Basic Python/README.md

-# Исследование поведения пользователей Яндекс.Музыки
+# Study of Yandex.Music user behavior

-### Данные
+### Data
-Данные с информацией о прослушанных треках пользователями.
+Data with information about tracks listened to by users.

-Описание данных:
+Data description:
-- userID — идентификатор пользователя;
+- userID — user identifier;
-- Track — название трека;
+- Track — track name;
-- artist — имя исполнителя;
+- artist — name of the artist;
-- genre — название жанра;
+- genre — genre name;
-- City — город пользователя;
+- City — user’s city;
-- time — время начала прослушивания;
+- time — start time of listening;
-- Day — день недели.
+- Day—day of the week.

-### Цель проекта
+### The goal of the project
-Исследовать поведение пользователей путем проверки гипотез:
+Explore user behavior by testing hypotheses:

-- Активность пользователей зависит от дня недели
+- User activity depends on the day of the week
-- В понедельник утром в Москве преобладают одни жанры, а в Петербурге — другие. Так же и вечером пятницы преобладают разные жанры — в зависимости от города.
+- On Monday morning in Moscow, some genres prevail, and in St. Petersburg, others.
+Likewise, on Friday evenings, different genres predominate, depending on the city.
-- Москва и Петербург предпочитают разные жанры музыки. В Москве чаще слушают поп-музыку, в Петербурге — русский рэп.
+- Moscow and St. Petersburg prefer different genres of music.
+In Moscow people listen to pop music more often, in St. Petersburg they listen to Russian rap.

-### Выполненные задачи
+### Completed tasks

-Обработка/заполнение пропусков, обработка аномалий, обработка дубликатов, проверка гипотез.
+Processing/filling gaps, processing anomalies, processing duplicates, testing hypotheses.

-Проект закончен.
+The project is finished.

-### Ключевые выводы:
+### Key takeaways:

-- Поп-музыка — самый популярный жанр в Москве. В топ-10 жанров встречается близкий жанр — русская популярная музыка.
+- Pop music is the most popular genre in Moscow.
+In the top 10 genres there is a similar genre - Russian popular music.
-- Рэп одинаково популярен в Москве и Петербурге.
+- Rap is equally popular in Moscow and St. Petersburg.

-### Используемые библиотеки
+### Libraries used

 Pandas